harmanchadha11/AuthenticationAPI/README.md

-# AuthenticationAPI
+# API Authentication using NodeJs

 This is an Authentication API using JWT's that you can plug inside your current project or you can start with a new one.
-Email &amp; Password is used for authentication.
+Email & Password is used for authentication.

+The API based on Node.js, Express, MongoDB & Redis.
+---
+## Author

+- [**Harman Chadha**]